JuliaMolSim/DFTK.jl/docs/src/guide/density_functional_theory.md

 # [Introductory resources on density-functional theory and DFTK](@id density-functional-theory)

+!!! tip "DFTK summer school: 29th to 31st August 2022 in Paris, France"
+    We will organise a summer school centred around the DFTK code and modern approaches to density-functional theory
+    from **29 to 31 August 2022** at **Sorbonne Université, Paris**.
+    For more details and registration info see the [school's website](https://school2022.dftk.org).

 This page collects a bunch of articles, lecture notes, textbooks and recordings related to density-functional theory (DFT) and DFTK.
 Since DFTK aims for an interdisciplinary audience the